septag/rizz/README.md

 - *Draw call submission using multiple threads*: Draw calls can be queued within multiple threads for final submission
 - *Portable shaders*: Write shaders once in GLSL, toolset will translate the shader to other platform APIs.
 - *Multi-threaded GPU command-buffer*: Draw commands can be submitted by multiple threads.
-- *ImGui*: Dear-ImGui integration is present for efficient and fast toolset UI development.
+- *ImGui*: Dear-ImGui plugin is present for efficient and fast toolset UI development.

 #### Debugging and Profiling
 - *Remote Profiler*: Integrated *Remotery* for remote debugger/command console and log viewer.